-As of March 31, 2013, our loan and security agreement in the U.S. included a \$10.5 million revolving line of credit which matures on November 15, 2014.
+As of June 30, 2013, our loan and security agreement in the U.S. included a \$10.5 million revolving line of credit which matures on November 15, 2014.
 Also included with the same bank are two term loans with monthly payments of principal and interest that mature on May 4, 2014.
-As of March 31, 2013, we had \$6.5 million outstanding under the revolving line of credit and \$0.1 and \$3.2 million outstanding on the term loans.
-On April 11, 2013, the Company extended the maturity dates of these loans to November 15, 2014.
+As of June 30, 2013, we had \$9.1 million outstanding under the revolving line of credit and \$0.1 and \$3.1 million outstanding on the term loans.
+On April 11, 2013, we extended the maturity dates of these loans to November 15, 2014.

 Our loan and security agreement requires us to maintain certain financial covenants, including a liquidity ratio, and restricts our ability to incur additional debt or to engage in certain transactions and is secured by substantially all of our U.S. assets.
-As of March 31, 2013, we were in compliance with all covenants contained in this agreement.
+As of June 30, 2013, we were in compliance with all covenants contained in this agreement.

-As of March 31, 2013, our China subsidiary had a line of credit facility and bank acceptances with China banks totaling \$12.8 million.
-As of March 31, 2013, a total of \$12.1 million was outstanding under various notes and bank acceptances, each with its own maturity date and each renewing annually from May 2013 to November 2014.
+As of June 30, 2013, our China subsidiary had a line of credit facility and bank acceptances with China banks totaling \$15.0 million.
+As of June 30, 2013, a total of \$13.6 million was outstanding under various notes and bank acceptances, each with its own maturity date and each renewing annually from July 2013 to November 2014.
 The notes that matured from May 2013 until June 2013 were renewed with one-year terms.
 The notes that begin to mature in July 2013 are expected to be renewed on the same terms and with new one year terms.
 These loans have renewed each year for the past three years.
 While there can be no assurance of renewal as each loan matures, we expect these loans to renew this year as they have over the past periods.

-As of March 31, 2013, our Taiwan location had a \$0.2 million note payable to a financing company that matured on June 20, 2013, and was fully paid and extinguished.
+As of June 30, 2013, our Taiwan location had fully paid and extinguished a note payable to a financing company that matured on June 20, 2013.